 Courses & Programs

-The NC Japan Center seeks to foster a greater understanding of Japan in North Carolina, and offers 15-week non-credit courses during regular academic semesters and summers.
+The NC Japan Center seeks to foster a greater understanding of Japan in North Carolina through language and other programs.
 All classes are held at the NC Japan Center.

 See below to pre-register for upcoming courses:

 The NC Japan Center offers 15-week non-credit courses during regular academic semesters and summers.
 Students enjoy a comfortable learning atmosphere and benefit from small-group instruction.